VincenzoArceri/clam/README.md

-# MuDyn static analyzer
+# CLAM static analyzer
-MuJS static analyzer is a static analyzer based on abstract interpretation for MuDyn, an imperative toy dynamic language.
-Full details of MuDyn static analyzers can be found in [Completeness of Abstract Domains for String Analysis of JavaScript Programs](https://link.springer.com/chapter/10.1007%2F978-3-030-32505-3_15) presented in the 16th International Colloquium on Theoretical Aspects of Computing (ICTAC 2019).
+CLAM static analyzer is a static analyzer based on abstract interpretation for MuDyn, an imperative toy dynamic language.
+Full details of MuDyn language and CLAM can be found in [Completeness of Abstract Domains for String Analysis of JavaScript Programs](https://link.springer.com/chapter/10.1007%2F978-3-030-32505-3_15) presented in the 16th International Colloquium on Theoretical Aspects of Computing (ICTAC 2019).

 The MuDyn syntax is reported in the following.